Muh123/AliProject/README.md

 # AliProject
-This Project is based on Python which show that program control the System of ths project <br> u can shutdown , restart , Logout the Computer Easily with the help of Python
+This Project is based on Python which show that program control the System of ths project <br> U can shutdown , restart , Logout the Computer Easily with the help of Python